Backbase/backbase.github.io/_posts/2023-09-30-installing-hms-core-in-as-emulator.md

 # Conclusion

-Installing HMS Core in Android Studio Emulator is straight forward and now you can use its rich arrat of open device and cloud capabilities.
+Installing HMS Core in Android Studio Emulator is straight forward and now you can use its rich array of open device and cloud capabilities.